 Art Therapy for Those with Intellectual and Developmental Disabilities

 Art Therapy has demonstrated real progress in using art to peek interest and provide a low barrier to entry in the expression of feelings, without using language.
 This can be especially effective helping younger children, older adults and children on the autism spectrum, who may be less capable and/or less comfortable expressing themselves via words.
 Art Therapy is also known to help people with social skills, specifically, those that are withdrawn or shy, or who, for one reason or another, have a difficult time functioning within social situations.
+FAM offers Art Therapy with a Certified Art Therapist either in-person or virtually.

 Why art?
 Because: